mbrochh/mbrochh-blog/content/passwordmaker.md

 > 3) It must not need any kind of user account with any kind of company

 Check!
 You don't need to create any account.
 You can download the PasswordMaker static website.
-I don't see why there would ever be updates to the website. website and put it on your Github account and host it yourself.
-It's just a simple static website.
+I don't see why there would ever be updates to that site.
+You can even download the site and put it on your Github account and host it yourself.
+It's really just a simple static website.

 > 4) It must not store my passwords anywhere